 IMO Circular 1609 notes that “[l]arge variations in the user interfaces of electronic equipment can significantly inhibit an operator's effectiveness in performing navigational tasks.
 Where there is significant variation in buttons, icons, actions, workflows, processes, units of measure or location of information, there is a commensurate increase in the time required for equipment familiarization and the risk of operational error, particularly in challenging navigational situations”.
 Pick reports have historically been defined for the individual product specification or by the implementor, leaving room for ambiguity that has led to difficulties for users.
 Additional challenges for the user may occur when two or more products that are being used simultaneously have conflicting configurations for pick reports.
 Similar complications can also be encountered when different systems in use have significantly different user interfaces for the same type of data.
 This would also require additional training to familiarize users with products that can be safety critical.
 Harmonised portrayal pick reports should therefore be a goal for any system that will use S-100 based products.

 Pick reports should allow access to information from all visible/enabled underlying products.
-Data should be organized to facilitate navigation through complex reports in a manner that is logical when considering the layer order visual on the screen.
+Data should be organized to facilitate navigation through complex reports in a manner that is logical when considering the layer order displayed on the screen.
 Human Machine Interface (HMI) strategies should be well-thought-out to make the task of reviewing the pick report requiring as little effort as possible for the user.
 This can be facilitated by harmonised look and behaviour across products and systems when used in the same operational mode or same context.
 This implies that product specifications remain flexible on how pick reports are designed.
 Flexibility should also be given to permit some variation between operation modes where appropriate.
-Pick reports should have a sort order that reflect priority of the products on the screen.
+Pick reports should have a sort order that reflects the priority of the products on the screen.

 Depending on the system, harmonisation of pick reports should be facilitated either by;